Working with scriptwriters

 Maybe you have numerous female characters in your script, but something you can’t put your finger on is not quite right.

-If any of these areas sound familiar, please do take a look around my site.
+If any of these issues strike a chord, please do take a look around my site.
 My ambition is not to point fingers, but to help writers get their words and worlds onto our screens.
 I believe this is only achievable by creating female characters who belong in the 21st century.

 "A major concern I had with my script was that my female characters weren’t active enough in the humour.
 Joanna gave me possible solutions without dictating what I should do, which is exactly what I was hoping for."

 "From the outset I felt relaxed and permissioned to explore my comedy writing, considering new aspects.
 She directed me to further useful resources and followed up with notes from our meeting.
 She clearly knows her industry and tailors the consultancy to the individual writer."